 She is now creating lists of activities for children, for tango lovers, for water sports enthusiasts, etc. and will be offering her guests special services such as the booking of these activities or a show in town.

-To take the taxi example mentioned above, she is offering concierge service to her holiday rental customers.
+To take the taxi example mentioned above, she is offering concierge service to her holiday rental guests.

-Of course, there is a section on the rental property itself, with descriptions, photos and a booking form but the blog is not about her but about her guests and what they could do to make their stay in the city as memorable as possible.
+Of course, there is a section about booking the place itself, with descriptions, photos and a booking form but the blog is not about her but about her guests and what they could do to make their stay in the city as memorable as possible.

-Do you have a business?
+Do you have an online business?
 Are you struggling to differentiate yourself?

 I would love to hear from you and find out what is working and not working for your business.

 Book a free discovery call here